-At the bottom right of the Viewer you will see a dropper icon.
-By activating this option and placing the mouse over the Viewer, you’ll notice that a floating window is now attached to the cursor.
+At the bottom right of the Viewer there is a dropper icon.
+By activating this option and placing the mouse over the Viewer, you’ll notice that a floating window is attached to the cursor.

-This box provides information about the pixel just below the tip of your cursor:
+This box provides information about the pixel just below the tip of the cursor:

 - In the upper left and right corners, the cursor position is separated into two values, "X" and "Y" in the composition space which is based on its coordinate system.